What is the Florida ExpertNet?

 • Centers are assigned research terms and keywords based on their mission statements.

-I don't see the research terms I need?
+What if I don't see the research terms I need?

 Who should I contact with questions, updates, or concerns?